JBisnett/urcc/README.txt

 with each of its own exposed definitions replacing those given.
 Each time I would run into a use of a variable I add that string to a set.
 I run this process until that set does not change, indicating that convergence has been achieved.
-Then I print the set.
+Then I print the set into the file "defs.out".

-I currently do not handle function parameters
+I currently do not handle function parameters.
+I have some confermation that this isn't an issue so hopefully its ok/

+this will also generate the CFG for whatever program you run it on, storing it in cfg.png.
+This is to facilitate grading if you want the CFG open while you look at my code.